PanDAWMS/panda-docs/docs/source/client/prun.rst

 ----------------------------------------------------------------
 ``--nFilePerJob``, ``--nGBPerJob`` and ``--maxNFilesPerJob`` options  are available at task submission to change a job size (e.g. job duration, size of output).
-But if a user sets those options and they are assumed to create many short jobs based on results of scouting jobs, those options are rest to their default values ( ``--nFilePerJob`` =None, ``--nGBPerJob`` =MAX and ``--MaxNFilesPerJob`` =200).
+But if a user sets those options and they are assumed to create many short jobs based on results of scouting jobs, those options are reset to their default values ( ``--nFilePerJob`` =None, ``--nGBPerJob`` =MAX and ``--MaxNFilesPerJob`` =200).
 In principle, the system centrally defines job size by taking into account execution time, resource usage, input and output sizes, and so on, as explained in :ref:`advanced/sizing:Job Sizing`,